xd2287/transformers/docs/source/en/model_doc/bark.md

 It should be noted that each of the first three modules can support conditional speaker embeddings to condition the output sound according to specific predefined voice.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [bark](https://huggingface.co/models?other=bark)

 ### Optimizing Bark

 Bark can be optimized with just a few extra lines of code, which **significantly reduces its memory footprint** and **accelerates inference**.